robaru/sofamyroom/README.md

 cd src/build
 cmake .. -DBUILD_DOCS=True
 ```
+The documentation will be saved into the `docs` folder.

 For example, if you are using CMake to generate a Visual Studio solution, the complete command is:

 ```
 cmake .. -G"Visual Studio 16 2019" -DBUILD_DOCS=True
 ```